 Scan Interval

-In BLE terminology, the Scan Interval is the duration of time between two consecutive times that the scanner wakes up to receive the advertising messages.
-This parameter is defined in units of 0.625ms and has a range between 4 and 16384.
-By default is set to 189, which is equivalent to 118.125ms.
+In BLE terminology, the scan interval is the duration of time between two consecutive times that the scanner wakes up to receive the advertising messages.
+This parameter is defined in units of 0.625 ms and has a range between 4 and 16384.
+By default, it is set to 189, which is equivalent to 118.125 ms.

 Scan Window

-The Scan Window parameter defines how long to scan at each interval.
-This parameter is defined in units of 0.625ms and has a range between 4 and 16384.
-By default is set to 29, which is equivalent to 18.125ms.
-The Scan Window parameter must be equal or smaller than the Scan Interval.
+The scan window parameter defines how long to scan at each interval.
+This parameter is defined in units of 0.625 ms and has a range between 4 and 16384.
+By default, it is set to 29, which is equivalent to 18.125 ms. The scan window parameter must be equal to or smaller than the scan interval.

 Scanning Mode

 In the passive scanning, the BLE radio just listens to other devices advertisements.
-When one of these advertisements is detected, the radio reports the discovered device and all the advertisement packet.
-The advertisement contains information like discoverability and connectability modes, TX power level, MAC address of the device and/or application data.
+When one of these advertisements is detected, the radio reports the discovered device and all the advertisement packets.
+The advertisement contains information like discoverability and connectability modes, TX power level, MAC address of the device, and additional application data.